 Spring typically doesn’t reach the High Sierra until July—and when it does, it arrives in a colourful parade of options (check out our guide to summer wildflower hikes in the Sierra).
 For an earlier look, hike the Sagehen Creek Trail, near Truckee, as early as June.
 You’ll spot western peony in the woodlands, thousands of pink shooting stars in the meadows, and—if you catch its roughly weeklong bloom—a carpet of blue camas lilies crowding Sagehen Meadow.

 Come July, a good hike this year will be along Carson Pass Trail (east of Kirkwood Ski Area) to Winnemucca Lake.
 The volcanic soil here produces a vibrant flower tapestry: scarlet gilia, Indian paintbrush, blue flax, and sierra lilies.

 Peak season: Starts in mid-July

 Another great petal-peeping hike is along the Mill Creek Falls Trail, starting near Lassen’s southern entrance.
-Hike the two miles through a massive field of mountain mule’s ears—their sunflower-like flowers gleaming in the light—to reach the 75-foot-high Mill Creek Falls, the park’s highest waterfall.
+Hike the 3.2 kilometres through a massive field of mountain mule’s ears—their sunflower-like flowers gleaming in the light—to reach the 22-metre-high Mill Creek Falls, the park’s highest waterfall.

 — Ann Marie Brown